jsolana/genetix/README.md

 2. Evolution Definition
 3. Algorithm Execution

-You only need to define the `Genetix.Problem`!
+You only need to define the `Genetix.Problem` and run it using `Genetix.run/2` function!

 To define a new `Genetix.Problem`  you need to define the specific-problems funtions: